himanshuo/life-of-learning/articles/parallel/c_basics.md

 malloc() and the calloc() ??

+#### cool idiom
-cool idiom: subtract pointers to determine number of elements between those two in an array
+subtract pointers to determine number of elements between those two in an array

-null pointer versus void pointer
+#### null pointer versus void pointer
+null pointer is a pointer that has value \x00.

+void pointer is a pointer type that can point to anything

 #### typed pointers
 typed pointers refer to a specific type